Acts 25 – Paul’s Trial Before Festus

 i.
 By implication, it also shows that Paul emphasized the cross.
 It’s hard to believe that Festus knew that Paul preached that Jesus died, without also hearing about how Jesus died.

 e.
 I also would like to hear the man myself: Agrippa’s curiosity meant that Paul would have another opportunity to speak God’s truth to a Gentile ruler.
-This would be the third such opportunity for Paul in Acts 24-26 (Agrippa, Festus, and now Agrippa).
+This would be the third such opportunity for Paul in Acts 24-26 (Felix, Festus, and now Agrippa).

 3. (23) Paul the prisoner is brought before Agrippa, Bernice, and Festus.